danialzash/danialzash/README.md

 ### Contributing

-- If you have any interest in contributing to my projects or providing suggestions for improvements, I would greatly appreciate it.
-Please refer to the Contributing Guidelines for additional information.
+- If you possess an inclination towards taking part in the betterment of my existing projects or have constructive suggestions to offer, your contribution would be immensely valued.
+For additional information, contact me.

 [^1]: I have been doing it for a year now.